 Price: $117 on Amazon.

 Igloohome Smart Keybox 3.
 For a convenient and hassle-free key handover, a popular choice for hosts is the Igloohome Smart Keybox 3.
-The interior can comfortably store multiple sets of keys and access cards, in case guests need spares.
+The interior can comfortably store multiple sets and access cards, in case guests need spares.
 Checking in is easy for guests, as they don’t need to download any app, they can send login codes via SMS, Facebook Messenger, and Whatsapp.

 Price: $170 on Amazon.